celabtud/QUAD/README.md

 Here are some basic terms/definitions:

 ### BINDING
-When a function (itself or someone this function is responsible for calling and we are simply not interested to monitor the callee; e.g. system library functions, etc.) writes to a memory location, and later the same memory location is read by another function, we say a binding is established.
+When a function (itself or someone this function is responsible for calling and we are simply not interested to monitor the callee; e.g., system library functions, etc.) writes to a memory location, and later the same memory location is read by another function, we say a binding is established.

 ### PRODUCER
 The name of the function who is responsible for the most recent write to a memory address.